vavardan/OCI-DNS-view/Deployment.md

                         }

-The same configuration applies for Pred and Pre-Prod, with only difference that a respective IP address should be defined for each Spoke DNS Forwarder.
+The same configuration applies for Prod and Pre-Prod, with only difference that a respective IP address should be defined for each Spoke DNS Forwarder.

 ---